thick-hollins/Portfolio/content/project/waypoint/index.md

 ### Photos

 Expo once again provided us with a handy API for accessing our phones' cameras and camera-rolls, and for cropping and re-sizing images.
-We requested a pre-signed URL from Amazon S3, and sent our photos directly to their servers, and stored their location in our database.
+We requested a pre-signed URL from **Amazon S3**, and sent our photos directly to their servers, and stored their location in our database.

 ### React Native